EpiModel/EpiModelHIV-Template/README.md

 then the rest

+Edit the `R/shared_variables.R` file:
+  - `mail_user`
+  - `EMHIVp_dir`

 An applied EpiModelHIV project is composed of multiple sequential steps located within the `R/` directory.

 Each step contains several `R` scripts, and a `README.md` file explaining how to adapt the code to fit the needs of the project.

+## General rules

+- Only run the numbered scripts
+- Always restart R before running them
+- the `source`d scripts are utilities
+- Follow the guidance in each step README

 ## ARTnet/ARTnetData Dependency